paulgeeleher/pRRophetic2/README.md

 This package is licensed under GPL-2.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Original package developed by Paul Geeleher
+- Original package developed by [Paul Geeleher](https://github.com/paulgeeleher)
-- R 4.0+ compatibility fixes by the Abu Saadat
+- R 4.0+ compatibility fixes by [Abu Saadat](https://github.com/SAADAT-Abu)

 ---